parabmahesh/react-fileimport/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project provides file importing functionality it can uploads the json file in browsers memory as javascript object

 ## Available Scripts